 Carl Rogers consequently created and published a paper on the Clinical Treatment of the Problem Child.
 This paper started becoming more known.
 The paper raised attention at Ohio State University, and the university offered Carl Rogers to work as a professor of clinical psychology at the school.

-Carl Rogers identified that in a client-centered therapy approach the client often demonstrates to have the capacity to guide themselves in their treatment.
+Carl Rogers identified that in a person-centered therapy approach the client often demonstrates to have the capacity to guide themselves in their treatment.
 He named this a ‘nondirective approach.’
 He started conceptualizing his theories in the language of science so that it could continuously be tested.

 From 1942 until 1944, Carl Rogers served as a chairman of the clinical section of the American Association for Applied Psychology.
 He additionally was the president of the American Psychological Association from 1946 until 1947.